University of Cologne

 Methodical Procedure

-The language level of the children from the project-facilities and the control group is determined through two voice recordings (T1 and T2).
-By analysing and comparing the data, conclusions are drawn about the effectiveness of the new language support approach.
+The language level of the children from the project schools and the control group was assessed using two audio recordings (T1 and T2) 4 months apart.
+By analyzing and comparing the data, it was possible to draw initial conclusions about the effectiveness of the KvDaZ concept.

 Project progress